Zakrok09/Zakrok09/README.md

 My name is ***classified*** but you can call me Cairo.
 I'm ***classified*** years old:

-- JavaScript enjoyer
+- JavaScript enjoyer *now also a TypeScript one*
-- Member of the "Praxidike" team
+- Actual leader of the "Praxidike" team
 - Full-Stack Developer (3 years of experience)
 - Participant and winner of several competitions (on local, national and global level)